Facebook Status Screw-Ups | Reader's Digest

 Friend: Paul Franco, 38, of Queens, New York

 Story: In February 2010, Franco hacked the Facebook account of his ex-girlfriend, Jessica Zamora-Anderson … and changed her sexual preference to “gay.”
 Then he changed her password and proceeded to hold her account hostage, demanding hundreds of dollars from her if she wanted it back.
 Zamora-Anderson had met Franco 16 months earlier, on Facebook.
 He posed as a 29-year-old English teacher at Queen’s College, where she was taking classes.
-They started dating, and eventually she found out he wasn’t a teacher, but continued dating him because he claimed he had a tape of them having sex and he’s put it on the Internet if she left him.
+They started dating, and eventually, she found out he wasn’t a teacher, but continued dating him because he claimed he had a tape of them having sex and he’s put it on the Internet if she left him.

 Busted!
 Zamora-Anderson finally had enough and called the police.
 Franco was arrested, and Zamora-Anderson got her Facebook account back.
 (And it turned out that Franco didn’t have a sex tape).